vanaf 668€

 Accomodatie

-During your time with PMGY in South Africa you will stay at one of our Volunteer Houses, located right in the middle of the reserve compound.
-The accommodation is basic but comfortable and offers a friendly and lively atmosphere.
+During your time on the South Africa volunteer programs you will live in one of our Volunteer Houses.
+This is located right in the middle of the reserve compound.
+The accommodation is basic but comfortable.
+Furthermore, it offers a friendly and lively atmosphere for international volunteers.
 You’ll be living with other volunteers from around the world, so you’ll make plenty of friends along the way.

-We will transport you via jeep to and from the accommodation onto the reserve or project setting for the volunteering activity.
-This service is included in your Programme Fee.
+We will transport you via jeep to and from the accommodation for your volunteer work in South Africa.
+Volunteers will be transported to each volunteering activity on the reserve.
+This service is included in your Program Fee.

 You will be housed in either the Kubs Quarters or Mafusa Camp dorms.
-The dorms are single sex dorms.
-Volunteers are provided with bed linen, cupboard space and a mini locker safe to store any valuables.
-We strongly recommend that volunteers bring a padlock, although these can often be bought from our small shop on site if forgotten.
-Bathrooms are shared In a dorm like form with a western style toilet, and hot showers are available.
-There is communal areas across the accommodation with comfortable sofas, big screen TVs, fridge space, books and tea/coffee stations to enjoy for some relaxation and downtime.
+The dorms are single-sex dorms.
+Volunteers are provided with bed linen, cupboard space and a mini-locker safe to store any valuables.
+We strongly recommend that volunteers bring a padlock.
+Alternatively, they can often be bought from our small shop on-site if forgotten.
+Bathrooms are shared In a dorm-like form with a western-style toilet.
+In addition, hot showers are usually available.

 Eten & Drank